Help! My Baby Won’t Eat Finger Foods

 Do YOU have any tips for Danielle?
 If you’ve had difficulty in introducing finger foods, please do share your experiences!

-Pages on our site to help you deal with feeding problems…
+More help with feeding problems…

 How much should my baby be eating?